akalenuk/milasm/README.md

 milasm
 ======

-Macros system for CLR IL assembly.
-This is just a POC but it works.
+Macros for CLR IL assembly.
+This is just a proof of concept but it works, you can try to build the code, write your own macros, write your own CLR applications.

 Let's start with an example: